kytrinyx/calorie/README.md

 ## Requirements

-This uses the ruby core `Date` library.
+This uses `Date` from the Ruby Standard Library.

 ## Usage